 Living at the height of social media and the increasing number of user-generated reviews, emphasis on reputation management and its guest experience precursor have never mattered more.

-The Importance of Being Hospitable in Hospitality PR
+The Importance of Being Hospitable in Hotel PR

 Empathy is one of the most crucial interpersonal intelligence qualities an excellent PR practitioner should have.
 It is the ability to actively listen, understand and relate to feelings of the guest, interpret the unspoken and appreciate and acknowledge diverse viewpoints.
 This trait is especially important when it comes to planning for an itinerary, negotiating for exposures and when guests encountered an unpleasant experience.
 The ability to stand in the shoes of the media and that of the client aids in safeguarding interests and ensuring the best outcomes for each of the parties involved.